tidwall/summitdb/README.md

 Commands
 --------

-Below is the complete list of commands and documentation for each.
+Below is the complete list of commands.

 **Keys and values**
 [APPEND](https://github.com/tidwall/summitdb/wiki/APPEND),